nodemailer/wildduck/docs/api.md

 # HTTP API

-Wild Duck Mail Server is a scalable IMAP / POP3 server that natively exposes internal data through an HTTP API.
+WildDuck Mail Server is a scalable IMAP / POP3 server that natively exposes internal data through an HTTP API.

 This API is not meant to be used by end users but your application.